 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
 Your written document should show how your project met its aims, employed creativity or innovative techniques, was enjoyed by users, and delivered visitors, satisfaction and a return on investment.
 At the beginning of your document the following information must be listed:

 - Category entered

-- Relevant URL for the project (if not showcased online at your company URL)
+- Relevant URL for the entry (if not showcased online at your company URL)

 - Client company or brand

 - Type of company about which the entry is written (e.g. manufacturer, creative agency, etc)

 - Relevant URL for access to supporting visual material or other data.
 (Links to Vimeo/Youtube, etc)